Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Introduction

 \subsection{Backward (Truncation) Steps}

 In signal processing applications, one is interested not only in minimizing the loss function, but also in the ``simplicity'' of the solutions.
 For example, when the solution corresponds to the wavelet coefficients of an image, sparsity of the representation is key to its usefulness as a compact representation.
-In this regard, the basic CG and indeed all greedy schemes suffer from a significant drawback: atoms added at some iterations may be superseded by others added at later iterations, and ultimately may not contribute much to reducing the loss function.
-By the time the loss function has been reduced to an acceptable level, the basis may contain many such atoms of dubious usefulness, thus detracting from the quality of the solution.
+In this regard, the basic CG and indeed all greedy schemes suffer from a significant drawback: Atoms added at some iterations may be superseded by others added at later iterations, and ultimately may not contribute much to reducing the loss function.
+By the time the loss function has been reduced to an acceptable level, the basis may contain many such atoms of dubious value, thus detracting from the quality of the solution.

 Backward steps in \cogent allow atoms to be removed from the basis when they are found to be unhelpful in reducing the objective.
 We define this step in a flexible way, the only requirement being that it does not degrade the objective function too greatly in comparison to the gain that was obtained at the most recent ``forward'' iteration.
-The enhancement / reoptimization step discussed below is one way to perform truncation; we can simply discard those atoms whose coefficients are reduced to zero when we reoptimize over the current basis.
-This step may be expensive to implement, so we seek alternatives.
-One such alternative is to test one-by-one the effect of removing each atom in the current basis --- an operation that can be performed efficiently because of the least-squares nature of the loss function in \eqref{eq:opt1} --- and remove the atom(s) that do not deteriorate the objective beyond a specified limit.
-A third alternative is to seek a completely new set of basis atoms that can be combined to obtain a vector with similar objective value to the latest iteration.
+We discuss two possible implementations of this step --- Algorithms~\ref{alg:bs_multiple} and \ref{alg:bs_matcomp} --- in the next section.

-We note that the backward steps in \cogent are quite different from the ``away steps'' analyzed in \cite{guelat_away, jaggirevisit}.
-These steps move in the opposite to the ``worst possible'' linearized direction, and thus {\em add} a new element to the basis at each iteration, rather than {\em removing} elements, as we do here.
-While away steps have been shown to improve the convergence properties of CG method, they do not contribute to enhancing sparsity of the solution.
+The ``away steps'' analyzed in \cite{guelat_away} are closely related to one of our backward/truncation strategies.
+However, the primary consideration in \cite{guelat_away} remains improvement in the objective value, rather than sparsity: Away steps are taken only when, to first order, they promise greater decrease in the objective than the most recently calculated forward step.
+Because we seek sparse solutions, we allow backward / truncation steps to be taken in more general circumstances, even when slight increases in the objective occur.
+We note that the ``away steps'' of \cite{guelat_away} differ from those in the original proposal of Wolfe \cite{Wolfe_away}, which may {\em increase} the size of the basis.